minigamerking/fr-counter-bot/README.md

 # FR Counter Discord Bot

 ## What does it do?
 The FR Counter bot just counts the amount of messages that contain fr in it.
-It isn't case sensitive It doesn't count FR's from before it is added.
+It isn't case sensitive and it doesn't count FR's from before it is added.

 ## Why?
 IDK, just felt like making it.